natstpt/Makrukthai-Assistant/README.md

 ## Prerequisites

-To use the Makruk Assistant, you need to have the following installed:
+To use the Makrukthai Assistant, you need to have the following installed:

 - Python 3.9 or higher
 - PyQt5